 Red fruits and vegetables contain particularly high levels of lycopene.
 It belongs to the carotenoids and is found in high concentrations in tomatoes and rose hips.
 Lycopene is also an antioxidant and kills free radicals.
-Instead of the proverbial apple a day, we recommend you rather our recipe for the daily "Happy-Skin-Juice" against wrinkles!
+Instead of the proverbial apple a day, we recommend our recipe for the daily "Happy-Skin-Juice" against wrinkles!

 Concentrated food power: The juice cure for beautiful skin

-Fresh smoothies and juices are the ideal way for me to supply my body with fruits and vegetables in a time-saving and practical way.
+Fresh smoothies and juices are for me the ideal way to supply my body with fruits and vegetables in a time-saving and practical way.
 A good smoothie is so full of nutrients (vitamins, zinc, iron, etc.) that it can replace an entire meal.
 At the same time, I have full control over the contents and decide for myself exactly what goes into it.